 “I don’t want people to spend years working on this stuff – I want them to heal fast so they can go on to live a great life.”

 “We also need to understand that domestic violence is not a stand-alone issue,” explained Christina.
 “Domestic violence is a symptom of an abusive society.
 Trying to fix domestic violence within the confines of a society founded on abuse (power and control over people) will not work.
-We need to fix the root cause and that would require a complete overhaul of life as we know it.
-Imagine a society where all people are equal and violence has been eradicated because everyone has everything they need to survive.
+We need to fix the root cause, which would require a complete overhaul of life as we know it.
+Imagine a society where all people are equal, and violence has been eradicated because everyone has everything they need to survive.
 That would certainly solve so many of our problems, including violence against men, women and children.”